 Content marketing creates and promotes content that will likely interest your customers.
 Web content can take many forms, from infographics to social media posts, blog posts, documentation, or videos.
 Here are content examples, ranked from top of funnel to bottom of funnel:

 - Industry news and roundups

-- Blog posts, how-tos
+- Blog posts, how-to guides

 - Product comparison guides

 - Case studies and buyer guides

 - Spec sheets and brochures